docusign/native-ios-sdk/docusign-sdk-sample-swift/README.md

 Install
 =============
-* Download the `DocuSignSDK-framework.zip` and unarchieve it.
-Copy the `DocuSignSDK.framework` to root folder of sample app `docusign-sdk-sample-swift`.
 * Launch Terminal and change directory to `docusign-sdk-sample-swift`
 * Perform `pod install` to fetch latest `DocuSign` pod.
   * Or run `pod update 'DocuSign'` command on terminal to update 'DocuSign' pod to the latest version from a previous version.